dreadl0ck/netcap/README.md

 It has a concurrent design that makes use of multi-core architectures.
 The name **Netcap** was chosen to be simple and descriptive.
-The command-line tool was designed with usability and readability in mind, and displays progress when parsing dump files.
+The command-line tool was designed with usability and readability in mind, and displays progress when processing packets.

 ## Design Goals